dragosvecerdea/advent-of-code-cli/README.md

 To run the CLI and your own AOC solutions with it, make sure you have git node, npm and your own language of choice in installed and in PATH.

-To cehck that, run in your Terminal:
+To check that, run in your Terminal:

 ```
 git --version